LAAC-LSCP/ChildProject/docs/source/install.rst

     ChildProject is only officially supported on Linux and Mac for python >= 3.7.
     We perform automated, continuous testing on these environments to look for potential issues at any step of the development.

-    We expect the package to work on Windows, although we do not perform automated tests on this OS at the moment.

     If you are on a Windows system, consider using a `Windows subsystem for linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/install>`__, inside of which you can use all the Linux instructions while accessing your windows filesystem.